Skip to Content

 Get the flu shot

 The flu vaccine is your first line of defense to reduce the risk of seasonal flu and its potentially serious complications.
-The vaccine is updated each year to reflect circulating strains, reducing your chances of getting the flu or becoming severely ill if you do.
-The Centers for Disease Control and Prevention (CDC) strongly recommend all individuals over the age of 65 receive the annual flu vaccine.
+The vaccine is updated annually to reflect circulating strains, reducing your chances of getting the flu or becoming severely ill.
+The Centers for Disease Control and Prevention (CDC) strongly recommend individuals over the age of 65 receive the flu vaccine.

 Practice healthy habits